 The usability of transformed data is questionable because registered name holders unfamiliar with Latin script would not be able to communicate in Latin script, even if their contact information was transformed and thus accessible to those using Latin script.

 It would be more convenient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
 This would provide greater accuracy than transformation and it would provide those wishing to contact name holders to identify their email and/or postal address.
 A similar method is already in place for some of the country code top level domains (ccTLDs).

+For law enforcement purposes, when Whois results are compared and cross-referenced, in practice bad actors input the same data in various places and the issue is often whether two sets of contact information data are the same or different.
+The use of different transliteration standards is unlikely to affect the determination of whether or not two sets of data are the same.

+Bad actors are unlikely to flee to less translatable languages, as law enforcement is usually concerned with determining whether two sets of contact data are the same or different.

-Although no consensus call has been taken for this Initial Report, it is clear to the co-Chairs that at this stage, a significant majority of Working Group members supports not to recommend mandatory transformation of contact information data.
-Still, a distinct minority takes the opposite view and therefore, it is hoped that the public comments received might allow for the broadest possible consensus supporting the recommendations of the Final Report.
-Based on this, the Working Group proposes the following draft recommendations that are currently supported by a large majority of WG members (see previous paragraph).
+Although no consensus call has been taken for this Initial Report, it is clear to the co-Chairs that at this stage, an increasing majority of Working Group members supports not to recommend mandatory transformation of contact information data.
+Still, a minority takes the opposite view and therefore, it is hoped that the public comments received might allow for the broadest possible consensus supporting the recommendations of the Final Report.
+Based on this, the majority of the Working Group proposes the following draft recommendations that are currently supported by a majority of Working Group members (see previous paragraph).

 1.2.3 Draft Recommendations

-#1 The WG could recommend that it is not desirable to make transformation of contact information mandatory.
+#1 The Working Group could recommend that it is not desirable to make transformation of contact information mandatory.
 Any parties requiring transformation are free to do it ad hoc outside the Domain Name Relay Daemon.

-#2 The WG could recommend that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
+#2 The Working Group could recommend that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
 However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder.

-#3 The WG could recommend that registered name holders enter their contact information data in the language or script appropriate for the language that the registrar operates in.
+#3 The Working Group could recommend that registered name holders enter their contact information data in the language or script appropriate for the language that the registrar operates in.

-#4 The WG could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.
+#4 The Working Group could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.

-#5 The WG could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.
+#5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.

-#6 The WG could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.
+#6 The Working Group could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.